Ray-gyr/Bilibili-New-Internet-Slang-Discovery-System/README.md

 <img src="image/XGBoost_Feature_Importance_v2.png" alt="Weight of each feature in the XGBoost model" width="600" height="400">

+Despite improvements in generalization, the dataset size and manual labeling scope **remain limited**.
+Future iterations could integrate semantic embeddings (e.g., from Chinese BERT or ERNIE) and temporal features to capture evolving slang more effectively.

 ## 🌐 Web Interface Overview
 **Running the Website Locally**